Prebiotics Explained: How They Support Gut Health, Metabolism, and GLP-1

 1. Akkermansia muciniphila

 This beneficial bacteria species, nourished by prebiotics in Boost Synergy GLP-1, significantly impacts metabolic health.
 Research on Akkermansia muciniphila has increasingly examined how this bacterium relates to gut barrier integrity, inflammatory balance, insulin sensitivity, and broader metabolic health.
-Akkermansia improves gut barrier function, reduces inflammation, and is associated with weight loss, insulin sensitivity improvement, and reduced diabetes risk (Cani & de Vos, 2017).
+Akkermansia supports gut barrier and intestinal lining health, reduces inflammation, and is associated with weight loss, improved insulin sensitivity, and reduced diabetes risk (Cani & de Vos, 2017).
 It’s one of the top microbes supported by next-generation prebiotics.

 2. Clostridium butyricum